Sancho I of Portugal: Reign

 With the death of Afonso I in 1185, Sancho I became the second king of Portugal.
-Coimbra was the centre of his kingdom; Sancho terminated the exhausting and generally pointless wars against his neighbours for control of the Galician borderlands.
-Instead, he turned all his attentions to the south.
+Coimbra was the centre of his kingdom.
+Sancho terminated the exhausting and generally pointless wars against his neighbours for control of the Galician borderlands to turn all of his attentions to the south instead.

 With the help of some soldiers on their way to join the Third Crusade, he sacked Alvor and took Silves in 1189, an event recounted in detail by an eyewitness in De itinere navali.
-Silves was an important city of the South, an administrative and commercial town with population estimates around 20,000 people.
+Silves was an important city of al-Andalus, an administrative and commercial town with a population estimated at around 20,000 people.
 Sancho ordered the fortification of the city and built a castle which is today an important monument of Portuguese heritage.
 At the time he also styled himself "By the Grace of God, King of Portugal and Silves (Dei Gratiæ, Rex Portugalliæ et Silbis)".

-However, military attention soon had to be turned again to the North, where León and Castile threatened again the Portuguese borders.
+However, military attention soon had to be turned again to the north, as León and Castile threatened Portuguese borders again.

+The capture of Silves by the Portuguese caused outrage in al-Andalus and the Maghreb, then ruled by the Almohads.
+The Almohad caliph Yaqub al-Mansur organized a major campaign in Iberia.
+Portugal was invaded by a large Almohad force in 1190 but it faltered at the siege of Tomar, a major Templar castle.
+At that time, Sancho was to be found at Lisbon, where he enlisted the help of a Crusader force which docked at the city en-route to the Holy Land.
+Yet by the time he moved out to relieve Tomar the Almohads had already retreated.
+Portugal suffered another, better-prepared Almohad invasion the following year.
 Silves was again lost to the Moors in 1191.
+All Portuguese territory south of the Tagus was lost, with the exception of the heavily fortified city of Évora, which remained as a Christian enclave in Muslim territory.